 Frequently asked questions

-Some meditators feel sleepy after a meditation session.
+Feeling tired after meditation is normal.
 If you are able, you may choose to sleep afterwards, but you may want to do so in a place that’s different than where you were meditating, so you don’t start to associate your meditation spot with sleep.
 There are also meditations that exist for the express purpose of helping you fall asleep.

 There are no reasons not to eat after meditating, however, it’s up to your personal preference.
 However, many traditions recommend not eating before meditation, as a meal can cause discomfort and possibly make you more drowsy.
 A gap of one hour after eating is recommended before meditating.
 Eating a light meal is okay.